Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     >**Note**: You might need to wait for another minute and refresh the page again if the **Department** attribute remains not set.

     > **Result**: After you completed this exercise, you have prepared AD DS for directory synchronization, installed Azure AD Connect, and verified directory synchronization.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-- Hit the Validate button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review

-In this lab, you have:
+In this lab, you have completed:

 - Deployed an Azure VM hosting an Microsoft Entra ID domain controller.
 - Created and configure an Microsoft Entra ID Directory tenant
 - Synchronized Active Directory forest with an Microsoft Entra IDDirectory tenant

 ## You have successfully completed the lab